Persistent13/Summit2019/talk_flow.md

 - Work for PDQ.com
 - On the QA team

+# What is application (code) monitoring?

+- Monitor from inside your modules
+- Errors
+- Measure execution time of specific code blocks

 # What is application insights?

 - Is now included as part of Azure Monitor (done after talk accepted! 😒)